 msi-ge72vr-softwares-7

-The MSI Dragon Center is actually one of the most important softwares bundled with the notebook.
-It houses all the things you need to get started tweaking, and comes with an app portal to access the other complimentary softwares installed.
+The MSI Dragon Center is actually one of the most important software bundled with the notebook.
+It houses all the things you need to get started tweaking, and comes with an app portal to access the other complimentary software installed.

 msi-ge72vr-softwares-1